 Human beings are sensual creatures.
-Hospitality providers (including B&B innkeepers) can appeal to the senses of their guests.
+Hospitality providers (including B and B innkeepers) can appeal to the senses of their guests.
 Make sure guests know that they can ask if they anything else during their stay— extra towels, more pillows, iron and ironing board, etc. Offer to answer questions about your local area and mention nearby attractions based upon the interests of the guests.
 Wow your guests with the following ideas!

 - The aroma of homemade bread, muffins, or cookies can be very welcoming